Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 The following packages that it will install are the necessary core functions and the drivers for some wifi cards.

-Run `pacstrap -K /mnt base base-devel linux linux-headers linux-firmware linux-firmware-marvell linux-firmware-whence nano` to install the packages.
+Run `pacstrap -K /mnt base base-devel linux linux-headers linux-firmware linux-firmware-marvell linux-firmware-whence man-db man-pages  nano` to install the packages.

 ## 7. Generating the fstab and chrooting into the install.
 This step is important as without doing this the system wont know what it's doing.